 Their son, the Rev. Brabazon Thomas Disney (b 1831) was a Curate of Slane in 1860, but went on to become Rector of Farrahy [Cloyne] in Kildorrey, Co Cork.
 In February 1859, he married Sarah / Mary Cole, eldest of Henry Cole Bowen of Bowen’s Court, co Cork.
 Sarah was thus a sister of Robert Bowen of Bowens Court and great-aunt of the celebrated author Elizabeth Bowen who writes about them in her works.
 He became curate of Abbeyleix, Co Laois, in 1877 and then served as rector from 1880 until he retired in 1898.
 At the time of the 1901 census, Thomas Brabazon Disney and his wife were listed at St. Anne's Hill Hydro in Kilnamucky, Blarney, Co.
 Cork.
 He died on 2 Nov, 1902; Mary survived until Nov 1918.
 Both are buried in the Church of Ireland graveyard in Abbeyleix.
 (With thanks to Richard Reid).

-The Rev. Brabazon Disney’s second son Thomas Disney Esq of Rock Lodge co Meath, an officer in the army.
+The Rev. Brabazon Disney’s second son Thomas Disney Esq of Rock Lodge co Meath, was an officer in the army.
 He was married in 1791 to Anne Eliza, only daughter of William John Purdon Esq, by Jane Coote his wife of the Mountrath family.
 He died in 1851 having had eight sons and five daughters.[ix]
-I think their daughter Catherine was the lady whom the brilliant mathematician and astronomer William Rowan Hamilton fell in love but the marriage was deemed socially unacceptable and she was insyead married to a clergyman (Rev Wm Barlow?) twice her age.
-Click here for the extraordianry tale of Rowan Hamilton and his bridge graffitti.
+I think their daughter Catherine (1806-1853) was the lady with whom the brilliant mathematician and astronomer Sir William Rowan Hamilton fell in love but she was instead married to a clergyman (Rev William Barlow, sometime Vicar of Carlingford and Rector of Creggan) fourteen years her senior.
+Click here for the extraordianry tale of Hamilton and his bridge graffitti.
+In March 2017, I was contacted by Anne van Weerden of Utrecht who has produced an essay about Hamilton's private life in which she cast doubt on the accuracy of his sad and alcoholic reputation; her essay can be found here.

 [i] According to the Parliamentary Gazetteer of Ireland, 1844-45.